Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 What you get back

-A pharmacogenomics panel that groups the user's markers by gene and drug-response area, each with an evidence level and a clinical boundary.
+A pharmacogenomics panel whose findings give each gene's metabolizer result and a plain-English meaning, with an evidence level and a clinical boundary.

 What your app shows

-A clinician dashboard: gene rows with evidence badges and a clear "needs review" state shown before any medication guidance.
+A clinician dashboard: one row per gene showing the result and its meaning, with evidence badges and a clear "needs review" state shown before any medication guidance.

 Real example